ankushkhanna1998/movie-selector/README.md

 # Movie Selector

-This is a console application written in C++ (GNU ISO C++17) which helps select a random movie to watch from the available ones in the given directories.
+This is a console application written in C++ (initially in ISO C++17) which helps select a random movie to watch from the available ones in the given directories.

 Basically, not just movies, it can be used to select anything from anywhere.
 One just needs to write a valid [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) to match the desired files in the given directories, and then among the matched ones, this application provides a random file name.